 Figure 2.
 Guardian NG gas monitor

-Edinburgh Sensors’ NEW Guardian NG gas monitor (Figure 2) is being assessed by several clients operating within landfill applications.
+Edinburgh Sensors’ Guardian NG gas monitor (Figure 2) is being assessed by several clients operating within landfill applications.
 This wall-mounted sensor comes in a rugged IP54 enclosure with a sample pump and an integral power supply.
 These features make it possible to collect samples remotely from more than 30m away.
 The gas monitor can be configured to determine 0% to 30% of CO2 or 0% to 100% of carbon monoxide (CO).

 Other features of the Guardian NG gas monitor include a precise pressure and temperature compensated measurement of the gas concentration through 4-20mA (or 0-20mA) and RS232 interface, and a GUI with password protection.
 The GUI not only shows the compensated gas measurement, but also displays control of the gas monitor alarm functions and calibration.